 See how Sharx Security has evolved to deliver state of the art cameras

 At that time, cameras were mostly analog CCTV types.
-In 2007 Sharx Security introduced a range of products which were distinguished by being either very small and easy to install or incorporated analog wireless circuitry to eliminate long runs of coax cable.
+In 2007 Sharx Security introduced a range of cameras which were distinguished by being either very small and easy to install or incorporated analog wireless circuitry to eliminate long runs of coax cable.
 The Sharx Silver Bullet, Krypton and ProCDD were big hits about a decade ago.

 As Wifi routers started to appear in more and more neighborhoods, it caused a major interference problem for the analog wireless cameras sharing the same channels.
 But it also presented an opportunity for us to develop Wifi cameras that could be observed remotely on the emerging smartphones including the original iPhone 1 which was just introduced.

-Throughout 2009 to 2017 we kept introducing new generations of the Wifi cameras, with the latest SCNC2924 indoor model and SCNC3924 outdoor model featuring 6 times the resolution and almost 10 times the computing power of the earliest models SCNC2601, SCNC2606 and SCNC2607.
-Eventually we added the PoE (power over ethernet) feature on selected models.
-It turned out to be very popular for outdoor cameras starting with the SCNC3606, and eventually PoE was also added to indoor our cameras and is now a standard feature of all our cameras.
+Throughout 2008 to 2017 we kept introducing new generations of Wifi cameras, with the latest SCNC2924W indoor model and SCNC3924 outdoor model featuring 6 times the resolution and almost 10 times the computing power of the earliest models SCNC2601, SCNC2606 and SCNC2607.
+When we added the PoE (power over ethernet) feature It turned out to be very popular for outdoor cameras starting with the SCNC3606.
+Later generation SCNC3805, SCNC3904 and SCNC3905 outdoor models all featured both Wifi and PoE.
+With continued product expansion PoE was eventually added to our indoor cameras as well and ended up being a standard feature of all models in 2017

 Meanwhile in 2018 we're at a point where Wifi is proving to be too limiting in tems of numbers of cameras, achievable resolutions, frame rates, and operating distances.
-Customers like to start with 8 - 10 cameras and plan for expandability far beyond that.
+Customers like to start with 4 - 6 cameras and plan for expandability far beyond that.
 Only PoE cameras, NVRs, and powerful PCs or rackmount servers can scale out to large numbers of full HD cameras so we listened to our customers and developed the global supply chain to meet this demand.

 We started 2018 with a comprehensive product line of commercial grade cameras with motorized zoom and focus.
-For recording we offer both free PC and Mac software and a range of NVRs starting with a 16 camera unit with built in 96 watt PoE power source.
+For recording we offer both free PC and Mac software and a range of NVRs starting with a 16 camera unit with built in 120 watt PoE power source.
 Please check our product listing for details or send us an inquiry from our home page if you have any questions.

-Looking to the future
+Looking further to the future

 We have a number of exciting new products in development including cameras to be built into products ranging from locomotive sized industrial machines to small portable devices.
-We're also developing ultra resolution cameras, surround view systems, and more specialized models with artificial intelligence.
+We're also developing 40 MP surround view systems and more specialized models with artificial intelligence.
 Be sure to contact us if you have any special requirements or applications especially in factory automation or large scale deployments.
 Perhaps one of our US made industrial or OEM cameras can be adapted, or maybe we can quote a custom system just for you.